Nieuwe-Warmte-Nu/rtc-tools-heat-network/README.md

     # 3. Run the example
     python example.py

-You will see the progress of RTC-Tools in your shell.
+You will see the progress in your shell.
 If all is well, you should see something like the following output:

 ![img.png](img.png)